BeTomorrow/micro-observables/README.md

 }
 ```

 The main difference here is that using `useComputedObservable()` will prevent unnecessary renders if the first todo remains the same.
-In the `useObservable()` version, the `TodoList` component will be re-rendered each time `totoService.todos` changes, even if the first todo has not changed.
+In the `useObservable()` version, the `TodoList` component will be re-rendered each time `todoService.todos` changes, even if the first todo has not changed.